tldr-pages/tldr/pages/common/subfinder.md

 # subfinder

-> SubFinder is a subdomain discovery tool that discovers valid subdomains for websites.
+> A subdomain discovery tool that discovers valid subdomains for websites.
 > Designed as a passive framework to be useful for bug bounties and safe for penetration testing.

-- Find subdomains for example.com:
+- Find subdomains for a specific domain:

 `subfinder -d {{example.com}}`